Archiljain/Beginner-Python-Projects/chatbot/README.md.txt

-# Simple ChatBot (Python Console Version)
+# Simple ChatBot

 This is a basic interactive chatbot built with Python.
 It asks users about their name, age, interests, favorite food, movie, color, and hobbies, and responds accordingly with fun replies.

 ## 🔧 Features
 - Takes user input from the console
 - Friendly and casual chatbot experience
-- Simple decision logic based on user preferences
+- Simple decision logic based on user preferences.

 ## 🛠️ Requirements